affanabiyyu/en/src/content/blog/devlog-2.md

   - dev-log
   - log
 ogImage: ""
-description: Catatan developer tentang rombak website
+description: A developer notes about updating this website.
 ---

 ## Perubahan UI